 Another robust device for taking underwater shots is Olympus Tough TG-6.
 It can be used at the depth of 50 feet (15 meters) underwater, and you can go even lower if you put it into special housing.
 The controls are easy to reach and make the entire process hassle-free.
 If you want to record videos, you can take advantage of its 4K and Full HD capabilities.

-Pro Tip: If you can’t afford to purchase purpose-built underwater shooting gear, you can still take some images with the help of watertight mobile phones, e.g., iPhone 12.
+Pro Tip: If you can’t afford to purchase the best underwater fishing camera, you can still take some images with the help of watertight mobile phones, e.g., iPhone 12.
 Depending on the camera or phone you own, you may need to buy a protective case to keep your device dry and functional.
 If the protection is not included, purchase one that is designed specifically for your model.

 The lower you get underwater, the less light waves can penetrate the water surface.
 This usually leads to the lack of natural colors in images.
 Red is the first color that disappears, and the same happens to green and blue.
 A human brain instantly restores these colors when we are looking at pictures, but a digital camera can’t work this way.
 So, it simply replaces the missing red shades with blue and green tones.
 To retain natural colors in an underwater photo, you need to use Lupholue filters.
 The most popular ones are:

 Those fond of underwater photography claim the most difficult part of the shooting process is to achieve proper lighting.
 Even if you are lucky to work in crystal clear water, you’ll notice that the light level drops off significantly if you go deeper than 5 feet underwater, as most light rays reflect off the surface.
 Another reason for such a problem is that the WB of ambient light tilts to the blue shade when you descend, so the colors of an object are screwed.